skorzany/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A simple Rock Paper Scissors browser game.
+A Rock Paper Scissors browser game.
 Simple UI.

+You can see it live on [GitHubPages](https://skorzany.github.io/odin-rock-paper-scissors/).

+There's **no styling**, the goal was to practice JavaScript and basic DOM manipulation.